Mihai Nadin: Computers in education

+Based on the fact that play is serious work for the very young, Nadin initiated a program in Toy Design at SUNY - Fashion Institute of Technology to train designers to develop the minds of the very young through all the senses.
+He also insisted on integrating the (then) new digital technology into toys for pre-school and school-age children so that they could experience the possibilities of digital technology beyond mere computer games.

 Computational design

-Nadin has opposed the viewpoint that tools that are extensions of human physical abilities, the computer should be considered an extension of the human mind.
+Nadin has opposed the viewpoint that tools that are extensions of human physical abilities, like the computer, should be considered an extension of the human mind.
 He founded the world's first program in Computational Design in 1994 at the University of Wuppertal (Germany).
 Its purpose was twofold: 1. development of a theory of computational design; 2. the design of products and processes through digital means.
 These products and processes themselves integrate digital technology (they are embedded systems).
 Thus, the program's long-term goal is the constitution of the world of ubiquitous computing.

+Anticipation

+Anticipation is the focus of Nadin's most recent research.
+Parallel to the pioneering work of Robert Rosen regarding anticipatory systems, Nadin researched the anticipatory characteristics of the human mind and anticipatory behaviors.
+After research at Stanford University, he developed possibilistic models for market processes, auction models, and real-time radio-astronomy data processing.

+He founded the antÉ - Institute for Research in Anticipatory Systems in 2002.
+In 2004, he brought it to the University of Texas at Dallas.
+A major project involving anticipatory systems is entitled Seneludens, which aims at maintaining anticipatory capabilities in the aging through the creation of virtual interactive environments.